ReflectsLight/quran-json/README.md

   * [bin/sql/create-sql-seed-file](bin/sql/create-sql-seed-file) <br>
     This script creates [src/sql/seed.sql](src/sql/seed.sql) - using the contents of [src/json/](src/json/).

-**Note**
+**Notes**

-By default it is not neccessary to run the scripts mentioned above because the contents of `src/` is included in the repository already.
+* It is not neccessary to run the scripts mentioned above. <br>

-**Note**
+  The content they create is included in `src/` already.

-The scripts are written in [Ruby v3.1.0+](https://www.ruby-lang.org). <br>
+* The scripts are written in [Ruby v3.1.0+](https://www.ruby-lang.org). <br>
   The script dependencies can be installed by running the following from the root of the repository:

 ```
 gem install bundler --no-document